dncuug/X.PagedList/README.md

 @{
     ViewBag.Title = "Product Listing"
 }
-@using X.PagedList.Mvc; //import this so we get our HTML Helper
+@using X.PagedList.Mvc.Core; //import this so we get our HTML Helper
 @using X.PagedList; //import this so we can cast our list to IPagedList (only necessary because ViewBag is dynamic)

 <!-- import the included stylesheet for some (very basic) default styling -->